onc-healthit/lantern-back-end/README.md

         cd ../../..
         ```

         This receives messages off of the queue.
+This also does some endpoint linking and processing.
 This action runs forever.

 1. **If you want to requery and rereceive capability statements**, open two new tabs and run the following: